 This is perfect for capturing the astonishing geothermal features Yellowstone is known for (such as Grand Prismatic Spring or Old Faithful) for as well as wild animals roaming in their natural habitat.

 Better be safe than sorry!
 A first-aid kit is an essential item on any Yellowstone packing list.
 Because you are in the great outdoors and anything can happen in the wild unknown, it is recommended to bring a portable lightweight first-aid kit.

 It is not going to take up any space in your backpack and offers peace of mind.
 And if something does happen, you will have all the tools to make sure you get immediate medical assistance!

-If you plan on doing any hikes in Yellowstone, then a first-aid kit is even more important.
+If you plan on doing any hikes in Yellowstone or the nearby Grand Teton National Park, then a first-aid kit is even more important.

 A portable cooler bag is one of the items we wish we had brought on our Yellowstone trip.
 Restaurants in Yellowstone are sparse and only located where there is a lodge, and there are only nine lodges inside the park.
 Sometimes, it might take up to 45 minutes of driving (one way) to get to one of the restaurants inside the park.

 When you are inside Yellowstone, every minute counts.
 That is why we decided to bring a packed lunch with us every day in Yellowstone.
 Not only does that allow us to have our lunch without traveling a great distance, but we were able to have it while we were admiring some of the most beautiful scenery in Yellowstone.

 With a portable cooler bag, you can keep your packed lunch, beverages, and any other snacks you would like at the optimal temperature.
 Want a cold beer on a hot summer day?
 No worries!